 Plant Starts Sideways

 Don’t plant your tomato seedlings upright like a normal seedling.
 You want strong roots on your plants and by planting sideways you are forcing the tomato plant to put out new roots.
 This technique is referred to as trenching and allows the plant to absorb nutrients faster.
 I promise it will straighten out within a week or two.

 When you are ready to process your tomatoes into sauces and salsas, you can save time using my pop-to-peel method.
 This method is the only reason why we can process our tomatoes.
-Here in Maine, they don’t all ripen at the same time and if we didn’t freeze them as we harvest they’d rot before we could can them.
+Here in Maine, they don’t all ripen at the same time, and if we didn’t freeze them as we harvest they’d rot before we could process them.

 And don’t forget to save your seeds for next year’s garden.
 Trust me, they get better every year if you save seeds.